The Riemannian hemisphere is almost calibrated in the injective hull of its boundary: Setting

-where the supremum ranges over all parallelepipeds $P$ that contain the unit ball $\B_V$ of $V$.
+with the supremum taken over all parallelepipeds $P$ that contain the unit ball of $V$.
 Equivalently,

 for any Borel set $B \subset V$ of finite and positive measure. $\lambda_V$ is the factor on normed spaces used to transform from the Haar measure $\mu_V^{\rm bh}$ to the Haar measure $\mu_V^{\rm m\ast}$.
-The reason to base this on the Busemann-Hausdorff definition of volume is because it is induced by the $n$-dimensional Hausdorff measure of the ambient space.
-A similar factor can be calculated for all definitions of volume and together with Lemma~\ref{lem:masslem} we obtain the following characterization of Finsler mass.
+The reason for basing this on the Busemann-Hausdorff definition of Finsler volume is that it is induced by the $n$-dimensional Hausdorff measure of the ambient space.
+A corresponding density can be computed for any Finsler volume, and together with Lemma~\ref{lem:masslem}, this yields the following characterization of the Finsler mass.